 - Any conduct which may be discreditable to the University or may bring the University into disrepute.

-Should you commit a more serious instance of misconduct (eg allegedly cheating in an examination), your case will be considered and investigated by the University.
-We will assign an Investigating Officer who has the ultimate responsibility of deciding whether or not there is a sufficient case for consideration by the Board of Discipline, or whether or not the case should be referred for summary jurisdiction by an appropriate University Officer.
+Should you commit a more serious instance of misconduct (e.g. Sexual Misconduct, Violence or Harassment), your case will be considered and investigated by the University.
+We will assign an Investigating Officer who has the ultimate responsibility of deciding whether or not there is a sufficient case for consideration by the University Disciplinary Panel, or whether or not the case should be referred for Local Disciplinary Action.

 The University has a duty to inform the Police and other law-enforcement agencies if it suspects that a student is engaged in illegal activity, and the University will support the Police or other agencies in their investigations.
 Police investigations will normally take precedence over internal University disciplinary investigations which would not be initiated until the Police investigation is concluded, unless the status of the Police investigation is not clear.
 Where the University considers that there may be undesirable consequences for the student to remain at the University during the period of any Police or other investigation, it may initiate the procedures for suspension.

 The University has a duty of care to its staff and students and so needs to be informed of any alleged criminal activity by its students.
 If at any time during your registration on a programme of study at the University you are subject to an investigation that may lead to your being charged with a criminal offence, or if you receive a Police caution, or if you are arrested by the police and charged with or convicted of a criminal offence, you are required to report this immediately to the Director of Student Administration and Support.